FrogTravel/PMLDL/README.md

 ### Burndown charts
 #### Sprint 2
 ![](https://i.imgur.com/nYpBchu.png)
+storypoints on vertical x days on horizontal axis
 #### Sprint 3
 ![](https://i.imgur.com/mVXGmoX.png)
+storypoints on vertical x days on horizontal axis
 ### Dataset
 The dataset we going to use is taken from Kaggle competition [4].
 It contains more than 38000 samples of so-called question-answer jokes.
 All jokes are parsed from Reddit.